PSMFC-Streamnet-RMPC/rmis-files/readme.md

 # RMIS Files

-This project uses primarily vanilla javascript and Bootstrap to create a user login, sample file upload form, and list of logged-in user data files.
+This project uses primarily vanilla javascript and Bootstrap to create a user login, and list of logged-in user data files with file upload functionality.
 This is an example of interacting with the [**RMIS API**](https://github.com/PSMFC-Streamnet-RMPC/rmis-api).
 Uppy JS is used for multiple file upload functionality, and JQuery ajax is used for API calls instead of JS fetch to simplify the API interaction.

 ## Requirements